Church Security, A Reality We Cannot Ignore.

 Churches and Security

 Security Risk Assessment – Recent articles highlight something many people still struggle to accept: churches need security.
 For most, a church represents a sacred space, a place of peace and reverence.
 But that belief belongs to the faithful.
 For those who do not share that faith, a church may hold no spiritual meaning.
-To criminals, it is just another building, perhaps even their own version of a shopping center.
+To criminals, it is just another building, perhaps even their own version of a shopping centre.
 Assuming that churches will not be targeted by crime in South Africa is not only naïve but also extremely dangerous.

 We recently conducted an independent security risk assessment for a church in Limpopo, identifying risks that standard assessments often fail to address.
 This approach allows us to recommend practical measures that enhance the overall safety and security of the premises.